 Endogenous cannabinoids are cannabinoids produced inside the body.
 Cannabinoid receptors fall into one of two categories: CB1 and CB2.
 Anandamide and 2-arachidonoylglycerol (2-AG), the body's two most well-known endogenous cannabinoids, seek out both CB1 and CB2 receptors.
 They also activate several other receptor proteins, such as those that are sensitive to heat (TRPV receptors).

-2-Arachidonyl glyceryl ether (2-AGE), or Noladin ether — a lesser-known endogenous cannabinoid — also binds to both CB1 and CB2 receptors, and has shown to alleviate intraocular pressure in rabbits.
+2-Arachidonyl glyceryl ether (2-AGE), or Noladin ether — a lesser-known endogenous cannabinoid — also binds to both CB1 and CB2 receptors, and has been shown to alleviate intraocular pressure in rabbits.
 N-arachidonoyl dopamine (NADA) is an agonist for the CB1 Receptors and TRPV1 protein, meaning it interacts with these receptors to initiate a physical response.
 It has also exhibited both antioxidant and neuroprotective effects.
 O-arachidonoyl-ethanolamine (OAE) or Virodhamine binds to CB2 receptors, and has successfully lowered body temperature in mice.

-Exogenous Cannabinoids a.k.a.
-Phytocannabinoids
+Exogenous cannabinoids a.k.a. phytocannabinoids

 As an activator of the CB1 receptor, THC is the main intoxicating component of cannabis.
 THC intoxication has been shown to increase blood flow to the prefrontal cortex, the region of the brain responsible for decision-making, attention, motor skills, and other executive functions.
 The exact nature of THC's effects on these functions will vary from person to person.
-When THC binds to CB1 receptors, it also triggers feelings of euphoria from the brain's reward system.
+When THC cannabinoids bind to CB1 receptors, it also triggers feelings of euphoria from the brain's reward system.

 Other major cannabinoids include cannabinol (CBN), tetrahydrocannabinolic acid (THCA), and cannabidiolic acid (CBDA).
 CBN is a degraded form of THC, often found in old or aging cannabis plant matter.
 THCA is a non-psychoactive cannabinoid that turns into THC when decarboxylated, or exposed to heat.
 Similarly, CBD is a product of decarboxylated CBDA.
 More than 100 other cannabinoids have been successfully isolated from the cannabis plant, though little research has been done on their effects.

-Cacao, for example, is rich in anandamide — an endogenous cannabinoid that regulates mood, memory, appetite, and pain perception.
+Cacao is rich in anandamide — an endogenous cannabinoid that regulates mood, memory, appetite, and pain perception.
 Italian researchers also recently discovered that Black truffles are rich in anandamide.
 Kava, a medicinal tea from the Pacific islands, is rich in kavalactones — compounds that interact directly with CB1 receptors.
 This may account for kava's long-standing reputation as a natural remedy for anxiety and pain.
 Several flowers — including helichrysum, coneflower, electric daisy, and Japanese liverwort — also contain phytocannabinoids, or other compounds that interact with the body's cannabinoid receptors, or both.

 Cannabinoids have a wide variety of effects on the body, all of which occur upon the activation of cannabinoid receptors.
 Cannabinoids that serve both medicinal and recreational purposes change the way we feel, and they have regulatory effects on several body functions.
 Every function in the body requires a specific balance of factors to perform at optimal capacity.
 When the body achieves this balance, it's called homeostasis.
 Cannabinoids interact with receptors to trigger homeostatic responses throughout the body.

-Effects on the Nervous System
+Effects on the nervous system

 CB1 receptors are the most widely expressed protein of their kind in the brain.
 They regulate the release of other neurotransmitters, such as serotonin, dopamine, and glutamate.
 CB1 receptors are responsible for the euphoric effects of cannabis, but they also play a critical role in the brain's top-down control of pain.

-Though not as prominent throughout the nervous system as CB1, CB2 receptors are found in some brain cells, playing a role in pain relief, anti-inflammation, and preserving the structure of nerve cells.
+Though not as prominent throughout the nervous system as CB1, CB2 receptors are found in some brain cells, playing a role in pain relief, inflammation control, and preserving the structure of nerve cells.
 But they're mostly found on immune cells circulating throughout the body and brain via the bloodstream.
-CB2 receptors are present enough throughout the body to potentially treat a wide variety of disorders — including those affecting the skin, bones, liver, lungs, cardiovascular system, and gastrointestinal system.
-The extent to which cannabinoids can alleviate all of these conditions remains clinically uncertain.
+CB2 receptors are present enough throughout the body to potentially mediate the damage caused by many human diseases, including those affecting the skin, bones, liver, lungs, cardiovascular system, and gastrointestinal system.
+The extent to which cannabinoids affect all of these conditions remains clinically uncertain.

-As cannabis research slowly expands and medical applications become more well-characterized, consumers should know that everyone's endocannabinoid system is unique.
+As cannabis research slowly expands and medical applications become clearer, consumers should know that everyone's endocannabinoid system is unique.
 Our bodies vary greatly in the way they respond to phytocannabinoids.
 We know the ECS exists, and we know that cannabinoids have therapeutic effects when they bind to cannabinoid receptors.
 But cannabis is a complex plant, and scientific consensus into its effects on the body remains elusive.
-Researchers are just beginning to learn exactly how cannabis compounds work together to heal our bodies and change the way we feel.
+Researchers are just beginning to learn exactly how cannabis compounds work together to effect our bodies and change the way we feel.